npepin-hub/capstone-prototype/src/pachyderm/README.md

         pachctl list job
    Check your dashboard, the 'predict' Repo should contain a `image.png.txt` file.
    You have your caption!
 Yes, it looks funky.
 Remember, we have trained our model on a minimal set of data.
 The predicted caption produced is off.
 It is ok.
 That was not the point of this training.

 3. Final note:
-    We used a [cross input](https://docs.pachyderm.com/latest/concepts/pipeline-concepts/datum/cross-union/) to access both the image we want to be captioned ('inpredict' Repo) and the latest trained model ('model' Repo).
+    We used a [cross input](https://docs.pachyderm.com/latest/concepts/pipeline-concepts/datum/cross-union/) to access both the image we want to caption ('inpredict' Repo) and the latest trained model ('model' Repo).

    ![Screen Shot 2020-10-29 at 9.38.49 PM.png](https://www.dropbox.com/s/ipjho4lzakr4ao4/Screen%20Shot%202020-10-29%20at%209.38.49%20PM.png?dl=0&raw=1)